xizon/funda-ui/packages/Radio/README.md

 // DO NOT move `useMemo` to component function MemoRadio(props: any) {
     const {val, callback} = props;

-    return useMemo(() => {
+    // !!!
+Please do not set "options" as dependent return useMemo(() => {
         return <Radio
                 inline={true}